-- If threshold Type is set to %, the upper threshold value can be set from 7% to 95%.
+If threshold Type is set to %, the upper threshold value can be set from 2% to 100%.

-Measurement Window with Zoom Display
+Measurement Window

-When the zoomed time base is displayed, you can choose whether measurements are made in the Main window portion of the display or the Zoom window portion of the display.
+You can choose whether measurements are made in the Main window portion of the display, the Zoom window portion of the display (when the zoomed time base is displayed), or gated by the X1 and X2 cursors.

-- 1 Press the [Meas] key. - 2 In the Measurement Menu, press the Settings softkey. - 3 In the Measurement Settings Menu, press the Meas Window softkey; then, turn the Entry knob to select from: - Auto Select The measurement is attempted in the lower, Zoom window; if it cannot be made there, the upper, Main window is used. - Main The measurement window is the upper, Main window. - Zoom The measurement window is the lower, Zoom window.
+- 1 Press the [Meas] key. - 2 In the Measurement Menu, press the Settings softkey. - 3 In the Measurement Settings Menu, press the Meas Window softkey; then, turn the Entry knob to select from: - Auto Select When the zoomed time base is displayed, the measurement is attempted in the lower, Zoom window; if it cannot be made there, or if the zoomed time base is not displayed, the Main window is used. - Main The measurement window is the Main window. - Zoom The measurement window is the lower, Zoom window. - Gated by Cursors The measurement window is between the X1 and X2 cursors.
+When the zoomed time base is displayed, the X1 and X2 cursors in the Zoom window portion of the display are used.